Dried Porcini Mushroom

 Understanding the key chemical compounds helps explain why dried porcini mushroom pairs well with certain ingredients.

-Unique antioxidant compound found almost exclusively in mushrooms; concentrates in mitochondria and may have protective cellular effects
+Unique antioxidant found almost exclusively in mushrooms; provides earthy, slightly medicinal notes and health benefits

 Quick Tips